cboettig/labnotebook/_posts/2012-03-29-relevant-initiatives-from-todays-big-data-press-release.md

   * Encouraging research universities to develop interdisciplinary graduate programs to prepare the next generation of data scientists and engineers;
   * Funding a $10 million Expeditions in Computing project based at the University of California, Berkeley, that will integrate three powerful approaches for turning data into information - machine learning, cloud computing, and crowd sourcing;
-  * Providing the first round of grants to support “EarthCube” – a system that will allow geoscientists to access, analyze and share information about our planet;
+  * Providing the first round of grants to support “EarthCube” - a system that will allow geoscientists to access, analyze and share information about our planet;
   * Convening researchers across disciplines to determine how Big Data can transform teaching and learning.

 ## DOE

 The Department of Energy will provide $25 million in funding to establish the Scalable Data Management, Analysis and Visualization (SDAV) Institute.
-Led by the Energy Department’s Lawrence Berkeley National Laboratory,
+Led by the Energy Department's Lawrence Berkeley National Laboratory,

 ## DoD